clojurists-together/clojuriststogether.org/content/open-source.md

 ## Quarterly Fellowships

-Every three months, Clojurists Together takes applications from open source developers for funding to work on open source projects.
-The Clojurists Together [committee](/team) then evaluates the proposals, makes their selection, and then funds projects with a fellowship.
-The fellowship can be taken over one to twelve months.
+Clojurists Together takes applications from open source developers for funding to work on open source projects.
+While the projects typically span 3 months, they can run one to twelve months.
+The number of award cycles and projects funded as well as the amount paid can vary depending on the availability of funding.

+We conduct regular surveys of the Clojure community prior to scheduling a funding round to inform developers' submissions.
+Then we announce a call for proposals along with the survey results, funding levels, and the schedule for submission, review and award.
+The Clojurists Together [committee](/team) evaluates the proposals, makes their selection, and then funds projects with a fellowship.
 You can apply at any time for the next funding cycle, and you can make multiple applications for different projects.
+We also re-enter submissions that were not awarded funding into two subsequent cycles - giving your proposal additional opportunities for consideration.

 Once selected for a fellowship, you have two months to start it.